Google alerts for business

-This will let you know where problems are and help you get on top of an issue before it gets out of hand.
+This will let you know where problems are.
+This allows you to get on top of an issue before it gets out of hand.

-You can also try making alerts for you and your staff + your brand name, so you’ll know whenever you get a mention online.
-Not only is it useful to know where you’re appearing, it can also be great for sharing positive reviews and recommendations on your own website or social media.
+You can also try making alerts for employees + brand, so you’ll know whenever you get a mention online.
+This is great for sharing positive reviews and recommendations on your own website or social media.

 To sum up

-Google alerts provide really useful information about your business.
-You can keep track of business mentions, see where your content is being shared or talked about, check out what your competition is up to, and stay on top of industry news and updates.
+Google alerts for business provide really useful information about your online presence.
+Track business mentions, see where your content is shared and mentioned, follow your competition and stay on top of industry news and updates.

 Want to talk about what you can do to improve your online presence?
 Get in touch, we’d love to help.